-Next, you’ll create a subscription plan description, set pricing, and tax settings.
+Next, you’ll create a subscription plan description and then set pricing and tax settings.
 You can also choose to add on a setup fee.
-Then, choose how you’ll bill customers, payment frequency, and set free trials.
+Then, choose how to bill customers, pick payment frequency, and set free trials.
 After you’re done setting up the product and pricing information, you can add “Subscribe” buttons to product pages, blog posts, and marketing emails.

 Setting up PayPal Recurring Invoices

-After adding recipients and products, choose whether to allow partial payments and tips.
-Add any relevant notes (like shipping or return information) and attach files such as work orders or estimates.
+After adding recipients and products, choose tether to allow partial payments and tips.
+Add any relevant notes (like shipping or return information) and attach files, such as work orders or estimates.